 -OMETS for two courses or recitation sections taught at Pitt and any evaluations from other teaching experiences that the applicant would like to include

 -A sample assignment (in use or proposed for a future course)

 Two students will be selected, each of whom will teach one course and receive standard Dietrich School compensation as a Teaching Fellow.
 GSWS will work out the semester and timing of the course with successful applicants and their departments.
 The Director of GSWS will serve as a supervisor and mentor to the GSWS TFs and will consult about preparations for the course and its conduct along the way, making available syllabi and assignments from previous iterations of the course.
 The Director will provide a teaching observation letter.
 The TFs will also have opportunities to visit other GSWS courses and confer with GSWS instructors.
-Successful applicants who have not successfully completed FACDEV 2200 or an equivalent DSAS training for instructors of stand-alone courses will be required to enroll in FACDEV 2200 in Fall 2020.
+Successful applicants who have not successfully completed FACDEV 2200 or an equivalent DSAS training for instructors of stand-alone courses will be required to enroll in FACDEV 2200 by the time they begin teaching.